LizChai/Stress_Detection_FYP/Notes/Development-motes.md

 ## Apr 11 2021

 * I2C Communication
-  * Used for Heart Rate monitor
+  * Used for Heart Rate monitor: 8-bit address: 0xA0
   * Communication between master and multiple slave devices
   * Only 2 wires are used for comms
     * Use preset/unique ID